After6Services/mt-plugin-theme-assistant/readme.md

 # Use

 Specify your Custom Fields and caching options in YAML.
-Note that Theme Assistant currently only looks at `template_sets` (the MT4 way of theming) to find these values.
+Note that Theme Assistant currently only looks at `elements` (the Movable Type 5/6 way of theming) to find these values.
 Some abbreviated example YAML:

-template_sets:
+elements:
     my_awesome_theme:
         label: 'My Awesome Theme'
         templates: